Are you held back by conflicts? Then meet

 When Git invokes Mergiraf to merge a file, it can either:

-- encounter conflicts in the line-based merge, which it completely solves via its syntax-aware heuristics.
-In this case it invites you to review its work via the
+• encounter conflicts in the line-based merge, which it completely solves via its syntax-aware heuristics.
+In this case it invites you to review its work via the mergiraf review command,

 Temporarily disabling Mergiraf

-You can disable Mergiraf by defining the MERGIRAF_DISABLE
+You can disable Mergiraf by setting the mergiraf environment variable to 0:

 This will fall back on Git's regular merge heuristics, without requiring changes to your configuration.